For information on the Long Bay residential region, see Long Bay.

 Check out Kiteboarding for more information and local businesses.

-Long Bay has several beach accesses, but the easiest to get to is the Long Bay North access, which is located in the Shore Club development.
-Here, paved parking is provided and a boardwalk leads to the beach.
-Although there are other accesses, they are hard to find with no parking space provided.
+Long Bay has several beach accesses, but the easiest to get to is the Long Bay North access, which is located adjacent to the Shore Club development.
+Here, car paved parking is provided and a boardwalk leads to the beach.
+It’s a bit more difficult to find the other accesses, so we recommend this site for initial visits.

-The only main concern is speeding power boats and jet skis.
+Kiters, power boats and jet skis are safety concerns.
 These tend to stay farther out, but it’s best to be aware of them.
+The accommodations on this coast tend to be away from most activity.

 Old conch shells in the water can be an annoyance and painful when stepped on.
 Although the Long Bay North area has been cleaned out, shells can occasionally be found in the water off much of the rest of the three mile long beach.